Implementing LRU Cache like Building a Lego

 3. Code Implementation

-Many programming languages have built-in hash-linked lists or library functions with similar LRU functionality.
-However, to help everyone understand the details of the algorithm, we will first manually implement the LRU algorithm, and then use Java's built-in LinkedHashMap
+Many programming languages have built-in libraries for hash-linked lists or functions similar to LRU.
+However, to help understand the algorithm's details, we will first implement the LRU algorithm from scratch and then use Java's built-in LinkedHashMap

 to implement it again.

-First, let's write the node class for the doubly linked list.
-For simplicity, both key
+First, let's write out the node class of a doubly linked list.
+To simplify, assume both key

 and val